astro/microvm.nix/README.md

 #### `type = "user"`

-User-mode networking is only provided by qemu, providing outgoing connectivity to your MicroVM without any further setup.
+User-mode networking is only provided by qemu and kvmtool, providing outgoing connectivity to your MicroVM without any further setup.

+As kvmtool seems to lack a built-in DHCP server, additional static IP configuration is necessary inside the MicroVM.

 #### `type = "tap"`

 Use a virtual tuntap Ethernet interface.
+Its name is the value of `id`.

 Some Hypervisors may be able to automatically create these interfaces when running as root, which we advise against.
 Instead, create the